T-Mobile Marks Rules

 3. Adjectives modifying nouns

 Always use a Mark as an adjective modifying a noun.
 Do not use a Mark as a noun or a verb, and do not use a Mark in a way that suggests a common, descriptive or generic meaning.
 Always use a Mark immediately before a noun that describes the associated good or service.

 Correct: “T-Mobile® wireless products and services.”

-Incorrect: “T-Mobile® can be used around the world.”
+Incorrect: “T-Mobile® can be used in the United States.”

-Correct: “Use a 4G LTE Cellspot® femtocell to improve cellular coverage.”
+Correct: “Use a Cellspot® femtocell to improve cellular coverage.”

 4. Exact use

-Use DT Marks exactly as used by DT and use TMUS Marks exactly as used by T-Mobile, without varying the spelling, abbreviating, adding or deleting hyphens, adding punctuation that is not part of the mark, omitting punctuation that is part of the mark, breaking one word into two or more words, pluralizing, or making possessive through the use of apostrophes.
+Use DT Marks exactly as used by DT and use TMUS Marks exactly as used by T-Mobile and its subsidiaries, without varying the spelling, abbreviating, adding or deleting hyphens, adding punctuation that is not part of the mark, omitting punctuation that is part of the mark, breaking one word into two or more words, pluralizing, or making possessive through the use of apostrophes.

 Incorrect: “TMO®” (abbreviation)

 Incorrect: “SPRNT®” (abbreviation)